lambdaclass/cairo-vm_in_go/README.md

 - **identifiers:** User-defined symbols in the Cairo code representing variables, functions, classes, etc. with unique names.
 The expected offset, type and its corresponding information is provided for each identifier

     For example, the identifier representing the main function (usually the entrypoint of the program) is of `function` type, and a list of decorators wrappers (if there are any) are provided as additional information.
-    Another example is a fuser defined struct, is of `struct` type, it provides its size, the members it contains (with its information) and more.
+    Another example is a user defined struct, is of `struct` type, it provides its size, the members it contains (with its information) and more.

 - **main_scope:** Usually something like `__main__`.
 All the identifiers associated with main function will be identified as `__main__`.identifier_name.
 Useful to identify the entrypoint of the program.
 - **prime:** The cairo prime in hexadecimal format.
 As explained above, all arithmetic operations are done over a base field, modulo this primer number.